 Industrial Computer Regulatory and Safety Agency Certifications

 Successful marketing of a product often demands conforming to strict national and international standards.
-Chassis Plans can make adhering to these standards as simple and streamlined as possible.
+CP Technologies can make adhering to these standards as simple and streamlined as possible.
 Leading you from start to finish through the maze of regulatory requirement, we can identify your needs and guide you through the entire certification process.

 CP Technologies can perform testing of hardware and software products.
 We provide various types of testing, including compatibility, functionality, interoperability, performance, usability, localization, compliance, and certification testing.